-5. Conclusion and Future Work
+5 Conclusion and Future Work

 We can clearly see from Figs. 3 and 4 that safety conditions are maintained by ego-vehicles while performing ramp-merging.
 The algorithm we used here is not just a ramp-merging algorithm but is a safe-reinforcement learning algorithm applied to ramp-merging.
 By relieving some of the assumptions made on the dynamics, the safe-RL algorithm can be extended to other scenarios of lane-changing and intersections.
 We observe that trajectories maintain the safe distance and are efficient with SAPO-RM.
-Possible future extensions are extending to situations with more merging vehicles, introducing complicated dynamics models (Lindemann et al., 2021), (Ge et al., 2020) for a better approximation and to alleviate modeling uncertainty, understanding the effect of α on SAPO-RM behavior, and implementing prior methods for the offline approach and other implementations to compare other methods' ability to address modeling uncertainty.
+Possible future extensions are extending to situations with more merging vehicles, introducing complicated dynamics models [19], [15] for a better approximation and to alleviate modeling uncertainty, understanding the effect of α on SAPO-RM behavior, and implementing prior methods for the offline approach and other implementations to compare other methods' ability to address modeling uncertainty.

-Figure 4.
-The black trajectory is generated by a policy, the blue one is the real host vehicle trajectory and the green one is the real ego vehicle trajectory.
+Figure 4: The trajectory in black is generated by a policy, one in blue is the real host vehicle trajectory and the one in green is the real ego vehicle trajectory.